Tracommy supported Kanto Inbound Travel Awards

 Check out top destinations in Saitama

 Ranked among Japan’s three finest landscape gardens, Kairakuen is most famous for its over three thousand plum trees.
 Kairakuen is located in Mito, the capital of Ibaraki Prefecture, one hour northeast of Tokyo by limited express train.
-The garden suffered damage from the March 2011 earthquake, but was repaired and fully reopened in February 2012.
+The garden suffered damage from the March 2011 earthquake.
+However, it was repaired and fully reopened in February 2012.

-While worth a visit throughout the year, Kairakuen is particularly popular during the plum blossom season, which usually takes place from late February through March.
+While worth a visit throughout the year, Kairakuen is particularly popular during the plum blossom season.
+This takes place from late February through March.
 The garden features a forest of 3000 trees of over one hundred different plum tree varieties with white, pink and red blossoms.